 A person who suspects serious wrongdoing within a government agency can make a complaint.
-This is called a public interest disclosure (PID).
+A disclosure or complaint to an official may constitute a public interest disclosure (PID) providing it meets a range of specific requirements.

-All ACT Government agencies have responsibilities under the PID Act to investigate suspected wrongdoing and take appropriate action.
+All ACT Government agencies have responsibilities under the Public Interest Disclosure Act 2012 (PID Act)to investigate suspected wrongdoing and take appropriate action.

 What is a Public Interest Disclosure?